 You can classify builds manually to document the result of an investigation.
-For Jenkins builds, you can also create rules that enable ALM Octane to automatically classify your builds based on the build logs.
+For CI tools that support log injection, such as Jenkins and Bamboo, you can create rules that instruct ALM Octane to automatically classify your builds based on the build logs.
 For details, see Analyze build log messages.

 The build failure classification is also presented at the pipeline run level.
 You can see the number of failed builds in this pipeline run, broken down by type of failure.

 To view only build failures with a specific build failure classification, add a cross-filter using the CI build.
 Build fail classification field:

 To understand what are the most common reasons for your build failures over time, add the Pipeline build failure classifications over time widget to your pipeline's dashboard.
 Hover over a specific run to see its classification details.
 Use this widget to determine whether your network or database is causing a lot of problems, tests are changing too often, code errors are being introduced and so on.

 Tip: By default, this widget is set to show builds from the past week and to hide Unclassified builds if there are any classified builds.